 5) Add value & stay in touch.

 Offer to connect them with someone in your network.
 Send articles of interest.
 Like their posts on social media.
 Ask how you can help them in achieving their professional goals.
-Make plans to meet in person especially if you aren’t able to now due to Covid.
-Facetime (not the app!) is a great way to build long-term relationships.
+Make plans to meet in person or use virtual meeting options if not in the same geographic area.

 Trust in this process.
 All relationships take time to develop.
 Focus on what you are giving versus what you are getting, and your “networking” will feel more like “friend-working”.